justbruno/avaro/README.md

 # Exchanges

-[botname] is decoupled from the exchange being used.
+avaro is decoupled from the exchange being used.
 An interface for Kraken is included (`exchange/kraken_interface.py`, `exchange/kraken_book.py`), but this can be replaced with a suitably written interface for your favourite exchange.

 If using the provided Kraken interface, make sure you specify the location of your API keys in `exchange/kraken_interface.py`.